dvirgiln/dvirgiln.github.io/_posts/2019-02-08-gatling-ecs-kafka-performance-tests.md

 Gatling is a performance scala library that facilitates running performance tests on your web services/applications.
 By default Gatling is oriented to HTTP Rest requests.
 So then, how is it possible to run performance tests in Kafka using Gatling?

 It is possible to create custom Actions in Gatling that specify how to stress your application.
 This is exactly what we are going to explore in this post.

-The second problem I faced when I wanted to stress Kafka was the number of request that Gatling can handle per second.
-It is not possible to run Gatling in a cluster, so we could scale out the performance tests.
-So I decided that I could just **dockerize** the tests and run them as an ECS tasks.
-Using an ECS cluster, we could scale out our performance tests as we desire.

 ## Custom Kafka Gatling Action